jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you believe in Leftist politics, explain how more regulations will stop the next pandemic.
 If you are a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make us more secure in the future.

-The truth is right now people need solar panels, stores of food, seamless communication with medical professionals, easy tests for the corona virus, and the ability to still make a living.
+The truth is right now people need solar panels, stores of food, seamless communication with medical professionals, easy tests for the corona virus, and the ability to still make a living even if disaster strikes.

-Regular can have all of this with modern technology.
-We don't need to depend on government regulations or corporate employment so damn much.
+Regular people can have all of this with modern technology.
+We don't need to depend on Big Government or Big Business so damn much.

-We have the tools of science fiction.
-But not the way of life.
+Because we have the tools of science fiction, just not the way of life.
 Yet.

 ## Segway

-What levers of power would you rather have in your hands today?
-Stores of fresh water, batteries in your garage, and an "InstaHealth" app that puts in contact with health professionals.
-Or, thinking a government and/or corporate bureaucracy will be there for you when you need them.

 Ask yourself, is that the society you want your kids to inherit?
 You can pass-on nice houses and trust-funds, but culture is something rich and poor take as is.

+Every prior crisis, from the [Savings and Loan Crisis](https://en.wikipedia.org/wiki/Savings_and_loan_crisis), [Dot Com Crash](https://en.wikipedia.org/wiki/Dot-com_bubble), and the [Great Recession](https://en.wikipedia.org/wiki/Great_Recession) our politcians could borrow more money to keep the economy humming.

+But this pandemic is something else.
+We can't print more money.
+We can't pretend it didn't happen.
+Our entire society is shutting down.
+And despite doing our jobs and paying our taxes, we have no idea what's going to happen next.

+It shows us how weak our society is, and how right we are to be unhappy with it.
+I mean what were all those eight different bosses doing while Dr. Eck was speaking with patients, and I was speaking with drivers?
+They had control of society and this is haphazard, shock of a reaction to a virus is the result.

+It all comes down to this one historical fact.
 The Industrial Age ended in 1969.
 The Internet Age started in 1970.
 Since this handoff, we've gotten better and better technology at our fingertips.
-But our work cultures, health-care system, and in general, our way of life was held back by our belief in Left/Right politics and the bureaucratic establishment of the Industrial Age.
+But our work cultures, health-care system, and in general, our way of life was held back by the bureaucratic establishment of the Industrial Age.

-Being held back was making us unhappy.
-Now it's made very weak against this pandemic.

 Covid-19 is a wake-up call to those who want to hear it.
-It could be a "Spuntnik Moment" if we realize how behind the times we are in America.

-It's easier to accept our society's fundamental complacency because we're all stuck inside our houses, wondering what the heck is going to happen next.
-A regular life on Main Street will only get worse from here.
-Paying for this sickness will deplete a lot of money.
-That means our education, infrastructure, health-care system will have even less money.

 If you want to assume things will go back to normal soon, then please return to watching television broadcasts.
 I'm sure commentators and politicians blaming each other for your problems will entertain you for years to come.

-But if you want a better life, this book is worth a read.
-Because the truth is isn't not enough anymore to do your job, go shopping to buy what you want, vote every four years, and assume big government and big business will make a good society for you to live in.
+The truth is, it's not good enough anymore to do your job, go shopping, vote every four years, and assume big government and big business will make a good society for you.

-To better face the next disaster, we need to transform our society with modern technology.
-To bypass the bureaucratic Industrial Age establishment, we need to replace our belief in Left/Right politics with a new philosophy.
+We could be doing so much better.
+With digital technology, we can create amazing tools that put the levers of power in our hands.
+We can eliminate nasty commutes, liberate us from eight different bosses, and yes, deal with horrible pandemics with knowledge and skill instead of fear and loathing.

+To get to this new world, Main Street needs a new philosophy.

 Here it is.
 Its big lesson is this.
 The middle-class must grab hold of apps, computers, and the internet to solve our problems now.
 If we don't, we'll soon be suffering something much worse than unhappiness and scary pandemics.
 There's only so much longer we can keep running our civilization on old—ideological—fumes.

 ## Table of Contents